carwow/rpi-dashboard-ansible/README.md

-Provisioning script used by this guide
+Provisioning script used to set up Raspberry Pi dashboards, see this guide:

 https://github.com/carwow/playbook/wiki/Raspberry-PI-Dashboard-How-To